xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 read during development and for others to draw on files in that format in the future.
-The number and complexity of file formats relates closely to the proliferation of closed tools and platforms: arcane file formats inhibit access to their contents as raw data or, for that matter, any platform but the one for which it is intended.
-The danger of a single-platform format is most acutely felt by archivists faced with preserving short-lived data structures meant for obsolete platforms of the recent past.
-For humanists who rarely work with truly large datasets or collections, the risk of rapid obsolescence offsets any hypothetical gains in speed or performance offered by a new note-taking platform, a needlessly complex database, or a constantly upgrading proprietary text editor.[^ln-plain] When selecting a data format, we ask: does it need special software to render?
+The number and complexity of file formats relates closely to the proliferation of closed tools and platforms: arcane file formats inhibit access to a file's contents as raw data or, for that matter, on any platform but the one for which it was intended.
+The danger of a single-platform format is most acutely felt by archivists faced with preserving short-lived data structures meant for obsolete platforms.
+For humanists who rarely work with truly large datasets or collections, the risk of rapid obsolescence offsets any hypothetical gains in speed or performance offered by a new note-taking platform, a needlessly complex database, or a constantly upgrading proprietary text editor.[^ln-plain] When selecting a data format, we ask: Does it need special software to render?
 How long has it been around? and What organization is responsible for maintaining the standard?